-There are websites and databases where you can obtain dockets.
+Various websites and databases provide access to court dockets.
 Usually you will need the case name or the docket number to locate your case.

 It might be difficult to search by docket number because docket numbers are not in a standard format, for example they may or may not include a number for the year and they may contain a mix of numbers, letters and symbols such as parentheses, slashes and dashes.

 Below is a list of good websites and databases for locating dockets.
 Bloomberg Law is often the best docket resource for UC Hastings students.

 - Most courts have websites where you can obtain the dockets.

 - However, most of these court websites just send you to PACER which is described below.

 Bloomberg Law: Provides excellent access to court dockets.

 - Go to the Bloomberg Dockets Search page.

 - Browse > All Legal Content > U.S. Courts > Court Dockets